CCISEL/connect-controller/README.md

 all the [express](https://www.npmjs.com/package/express) web server verbosity from a web controller, such as:
 `router.get(...)`; paths specification e.g. `/path/subPath/:routeParam`;
-arguments on `res.params;  rendering views `res.render(<viewPath>, <context>)`; specifying views paths; etc.
+arguments lookup on `res.params`;  rendering views `res.render(<viewPath>, <context>)`; specifying views paths; etc.

 For instance, given a domain service [`footballDb`](example/lib/db/footballDb.js) with a promises based API, **compare** the two approaches of building a `football` router with, and without `connect-controller`, in [listing 1](#list-with-connect-ctr) and [listing 2](#list-without-connect-ctr) respectively.
-Both cases build and bind a single endpoint to the path `/leagues/:id/table` which uses the [`getLeaguesIdTable(id)`](example/lib/db/footballDb.js#L35) method of `footballDb`.
+Both cases build and bind a single route to the path `/leagues/:id/table` which uses the [`getLeaguesIdTable(id)`](example/lib/db/footballDb.js#L35) method of `footballDb`.
 (**NOTE** that [connect-controller](https://www.npmjs.com/package/connect-controller)
 is also able to parse methods conforming to the node.js callback convention)